SAI-SRINIVASA-SUBRAMANYAM/eda_algerian_forest_fire/README.md

-# Explorative Data Analysis on Algerian forest fire (case study)
+# Explorative Data Analysis - Algerian forest fire

 ## This repository is meant to learn and understand the explorative data analysis, using Algerian Forest Fire case study